 Hillel says to start with one candle and add another each day until, at the end, there’s eight…Shammai says to start with eight and remove one each day until, at the end, we’re left with one….[TB Shabbat 21b][1]

 “The era of revealed miracles ends with Purim.
-‘But what about Chanukha?’”[2]
+‘But what about Chanukka?’”[2]
 [TB Yoma 29a].
-R. Tsadok explains that the essential miracle of Chanukha, the miracle of lights, was not visible to the world.
+R. Tsadok explains that the essential miracle of Chanukka, the miracle of lights, was not visible to the world.
 No one saw it but us, and you had to be an insider to appreciate the significance of it.
 And really, what kind of miracle was it?
 We could have lit the menorah with contaminated oil, or delayed the kindling for a week until we produced a new batch.
 What practical difference did it make?
 The essence of the miracle was the quiet affirmation of relationship between HaShem and His beloved people packaged in a form that only we would appreciate.

-And it is interesting that the Talmud depicts the pre-Purim period of revealed miracles as a time of Divine concealment called night.2 Purim marks the cusp and Chanukha heralds a new age of subliminal miracles, which it equates with daylight and Divine presence.
+And it is interesting that the Talmud depicts the pre-Purim period of revealed miracles as a time of Divine concealment called night.2 Purim marks the cusp and Chanukka heralds a new age of subliminal miracles, which it equates with daylight and Divine presence.
 The implications are strange but clear: revealed miracles conceal G-d and concealed miracles reveal G-d.
 How can that be?

 A parallel teaching serves to illuminate.
 HaShem’s four-letter name conveys the totality of Divine expression.
 The first two letters (yud and hei) mark the concealed realms—those aspects of G-d that are presently beyond human awareness.
 The second two letters, vav and hei, denote the revealed realms—those aspects of G-d that we know and enjoy.
 Kabbala explains that these four letters are grouped into pairs which function as couples (so to speak), each party holding a different mode of Divine expression, one masculine and one feminine (mashpia and mekabel).
 Gender permeates all aspects of HaShem’s creation.